Soda4u/Google-Data-Analytics-Course-Capstone/Capstone_Summary.md

-Down below are the steps I took in order to complete the capstone project:
+**Below are the steps I took in order to complete the capstone project**

 Firstly, I downloaded the files from https://www.kaggle.com/datasets/arashnic/fitbit (link was given in the capstone project information)
   It was a collection of user data from Fitbit watches, including the file of interest: dailyActivity_merged